tfm000/sklarpy/README.md

 - We allow for easy plotting of all our distributions, allowing you to visualize your models.
 - We use scipy.stats as a backend for all our univariate models, meaning as scipy expands and improves their model selection, so will ours!
 - We provide multivariate and univariate distributions, in addition to our copula models, meaning SklarPy can act as a one-stop-shop for all probability distribution fitting.
 A full list of our implemented multivariate distributions can be found <a href="https://github.com/tfm000/sklarpy/tree/main/sklarpy/multivariate"> here</a>.
+- We are continuing to expand our library, and are open to suggestions for new models to implement.
+If you have a model you would like to see implemented, please open an issue on our <a href="https://github.com/tfm000/sklarpy/issues">GitHub page</a>.

 ## Testing
 All tests are written using pytest and cover all user accessible code.